 Photo Credit: Julie Whelan Photography

-As we’ve moved into learning in a digital setting and with kids spending more time at home, chances are their time playing video games has increased as well.
+As our kids hobbies become more digital, chances are their time playing video games has increased as well.
 While it may seem like a waste of time, there are lessons to take from the video game world and apply it to how we teach in minor hockey.

 It’s about changing the mindset of what we view as success and the road it takes to get there.